Diversity Makes a Difference

 Explore Male/Female Diversity at Bacone College

 If available, the chart below includes the male to female ratio among Bacone College's undergraduate students.

 Typical Location Diversity

-About 46.9% of the students attending Bacone College come from within Oklahoma.
-This places Bacone College's level of geographic diversity above the national average and gives it a national geographic diversity ranking of #511.
+About 61.5% of the students attending Bacone College come from within Oklahoma.
+This puts Bacone College's level of geographic diversity about the same as the national average and gives it a national geographic diversity ranking of #1,158.

 Research Nationwide Geographic Diversity